DangerCove/DCOURLGrabber/README.md

 # Status

-DCOURLGrabber is used by [Tapetrap](http://www.dangercove.com/tapetrap).
+DCOURLGrabber is used in [Tapetrap](http://www.dangercove.com/tapetrap).

 # Setup